ebp-nor/workshop-2024/day1_genome_assembly/00_introduction.md

 The coleseed or turnip sawfly, *Athalia rosae*, is a sawfly found in Europe, Asia, North America and Africa.
 It is often considered a pest, feeding on plants of the brassica family, such as rapeseed, turnip, mustard and cabbage.

-[Darwin Tree of Life](https://www.darwintreeoflife.org) has sequenced and assembled the coleseed sawfly.
+[Darwin Tree of Life](https://www.darwintreeoflife.org) has sequenced and assembled the coleseed sawfly genome.
 It is published [here](https://wellcomeopenresearch.org/articles/8-87).
-Fortunately for us, they allow everyone to play with the data anyhow, so we will do that.
+All the data is open access, allowing us to play around with the data.
 DToL has some interesting webpages where they list several quality measures for the sequencing (some of which we will do in this workshop) [here](https://tolqc.cog.sanger.ac.uk/darwin/insects/Athalia_rosae/).
-It can be worth a look.
+It can be worth taking a look.
 We downloaded the data from [ENA](https://www.ebi.ac.uk/ena/browser/view/GCA_917208135) and subsampled it to get it to the coverages we expect/plan for.

-The genome itself is around 170 Mbp, and the PacBio data was about 18 Gbp, more than 100x coverage.
-It was subsampled with [seqtk](https://github.com/lh3/seqtk) like this:
+The genome itself is around 170 Mbp, and the PacBio data is about 18 Gbp, which means we have more than 100x coverage.
+The data was downsampled using [seqtk](https://github.com/lh3/seqtk) like this:
 ```
 seqtk sample ERR6548410.fastq.gz  300000 |gzip > ERR6548410_22x.fastq.gz
 ```
 to get about 22x coverage with PacBio data.
-We could have used higher coverages, but for time efficiency, we have subsampled it such.
+We could have used higher coverages, but did not to prevent long running times.
 We also subsampled the Hi-C data like this:
 ```
 seqtk sample ERR6054981_1.fastq.gz 25000000 |gzip > ERR6054981_1_50x.fastq.gz
 seqtk sample ERR6054981_2.fastq.gz 25000000 |gzip > ERR6054981_2_50x.fastq.gz